-- 5. If sent by post, the instrument appointing the Chairman of the Annual General Meeting as proxy of an individual must be under the hand of the appointor or of his/her attorney duly authorised in writing and the instrument appointing the Chairman of the Annual General Meeting as proxy of a corporation must be executed either under its seal or under the hand of an officer or attorney duly authorised. - 6.
-Where the instrument appointing the Chairman of the Annual General Meeting as proxy is submitted by email, it must be authorised in the following manner: - (a) by way of the affixation of an electronic signature by the appointer or his/her duly authorised attorney or, as the case may be, an officer or duly authorised attorney of a corporation; or - (b) by way of the appointor or his duly authorised attorney or, as the case may be, an officer or duly authorised attorney of a corporation signing the instrument under hand and submitting a scanned copy of the signed instrument by email - 7.
-Where the instrument appointing the Chairman of the Annual General Meeting as proxy is signed or, as the case may be, authorised on behalf of the appointor by an attorney, the letter or power of attorney or a duly certified copy thereof must (failing previous registration with the Company) be lodged with the instrument appointing the Chairman of the Annual General Meeting as proxy, failing which the instrument may be treated as invalid.
+- 5. If sent by post, the instrument appointing a proxy(ies) of an individual must be under the hand of the appointor or of his/her attorney duly authorised in writing and the instrument appointing a proxy(ies) of a corporation must be executed either under its seal or under the hand of an officer or attorney duly authorised. - 6.
+Where the instrument appointing a proxy(ies) is submitted by email, it must be authorised in the following manner: - by way of the affixation of an electronic signature by the appointer or his/her duly authorised attorney or, as the case may be, an officer or duly authorised attorney of a corporation; or - (b) by way of the appointor or his duly authorised attorney or, as the case may be, an officer or duly authorised attorney of a corporation signing the instrument under hand and submitting a scanned copy of the signed instrument by email. - 7.
+Where the instrument appointing a proxy(ies) is signed or, as the case may be, authorised on behalf of the appointor by an attorney, the letter or power of attorney or a duly certified copy thereof must (failing previous registration with the Company) be lodged with the instrument appointing a proxy(ies), failing which the instrument may be treated as invalid.